Daniele-Dondi/AutoChem/README.md

  IMPORTANT:
  The starting conditions (reactants and reactions) are defined in the files starting_reactants.txt and starting_reactions.txt.
- Anyway, a basic editor is present in the program for inserting/enabling and disabling both reagents and reactions.
+ Anyway, a basic editor is present in the program for inserting, enabling and disabling both reagents and reactions.

  The program creates some supplementary files: